Siti Sarah: Career

 Siti Sarah participated in the reality competition for the second season of One in a Million which saw recording artists including her compete with new faces to raise RM1,000,000 as music career funding.
 She finished in third place.
 Her weekly performances were quite energetic and proud.
 In 2009, Siti Sarah participated in an international competition, the World Championship of Performing Arts (WCOPA), gaining 3 gold medals to Malaysia.
 In addition to the artist at the time, Bob AF also gained 5 gold medals for the country.
 She was also involved in acting, starring in the film Man Sewel Datang KL (2011) alongside her husband, Shuib Sepahtu.
 In the film, she played the role of Salbiah.

 In 2016, Sarah became one of the contestants for the 3rd season of Gegar Vaganza, a reality competition for experienced singers.
 She became the second runner-up in the first week through her hit song, "Jangan Kau Mimpi" with an energetic vocal and dance performance.
 She also remained Top 2 for the next 2 weeks through the song "Teratai Layu di Tasik Madu" (originally performed by Fauziah Latiff) and Joget Sayang-menyayang (Anita Sarawak).
 At the end of the third season, Sarah was named the runner-up.
 In 2018, she released a new single, "Semakin" written by her husband, Shuib.
 She also dueted with her husband for the song, "Semakin Benci Semakin Cinta" by Ajai, which was released in June 2021.
-It would turn out to be her last song ever recorded.
+It would turn out to be her last official recording.